lriobo/ADMeth/README.md

     pip install -e .

+Before starting to use our repository, you will need to download the DL model from Zenodo () and place it in a folder called models (you can change the root in config.yaml).

 ---
 ## 📋 Input data structure

 Our pipeline requires 2 input datasets: cases and controls, which should be placed in 2 different folders.
-These datasets should contain Beta-values and can be in .npy, .csv or .pd format.
+These datasets should contain Beta-values matrices, coming from Illumina's Arrays (450k or EPIC) and can be in .tsv, .csv or .txt format.
 The only requirement is that they should include a "CpG" column with annotated probes.
+Missing values can be identified as NaNs or as 0.0 values.

 ---
 ## 🔗 Pipeline steps

 **1- Preprocess**: Loads raw Beta-values datasets (cases and controls), keeps only selected probes and orders them according to its position.

-**2- AD Training** (SKIPPABLE): Trains an AI anomaly detection model, based on AE, on a whole-blood samples dataset.
+**2- AD Training** (NOT AVAILABLE YET): Trains an AI anomaly detection model, based on AE, on a whole-blood samples dataset.

 **3- AD Evaluate**: Measures anomalies in terms of MSE in selected datasets (cases and controls).